 Audrey Dutton/States Newsroom

-Michigan reports 15,854 new COVID-19 cases, according to a weekly report from the Michigan Department of Health and Human Services released Tuesday.
+Michigan is reporting 8,831 new COVID-19 cases, according to a weekly report the Michigan Department of Health and Human Services released Tuesday.

-The department reports a total of 2,786,213 Michiganders have tested positive for COVID-19 since the start of the pandemic, an additional 15,854 cases compared to the previous week’s increase of 19,158 cases.
-In total, 38,121 people have died from the virus with 83 deaths reported on Tuesday compared to 129 the week prior.
+A total of 2,938,443 Michiganders have tested positive for COVID-19 since the start of the pandemic, according to the department.
+In total, 40,085 people have died from the virus, with 113 deaths reported on Wednesday compared to 275 last week.

 However, as home testing has increased during the last year, experts note that some cases are not being recorded.